How Many Inches In 6 Ft

 3. Multiply: Multiply the number of feet by the conversion factor (12 in/ft).

 5. State the answer: Clearly state your answer, including the correct unit (inches).
-Therefore, 6 feet is equal to 72 inches.
+That's why, 6 feet is equal to 72 inches.

 Converting Inches to Feet: The Reverse Calculation